kcenon/thread_system/docs/advanced/ERROR_SYSTEM_MIGRATION_GUIDE.md

 **Status:** 🔄 In Progress

+**Phase 2a - Internal Migration:** ✅ Complete
+- All core library headers now use `common::Result<T>` internally
+- All unit tests, integration tests, and examples updated to new API
+- 14 example files updated to demonstrate new patterns

 The following types are now marked with `[[deprecated]]` attribute when `THREAD_HAS_COMMON_RESULT` is defined:
 - `thread::result<T>` - Use `common::Result<T>` instead
 - `thread::result_void` - Use `common::VoidResult` instead